 Weddell Sea MPA collapses.
 What’s next?

 The WWF Living Planet Report released at the end of October told the depressing tale of how humans have wiped out 60% of the earth’s wildlife since 1970.
-This wasn’t enough, however, to encourage Russia, China and Norway to agree to extend a no-take Marine Protected Area across the Weddell Sea, a home to an abundant amount of seals, penguins, whales and krill, all key members of the Antarctic ecosystem.
+This wasn’t enough, however, to encourage Russia, China and Norway to agree to extend a no-take Marine Protected Area across the Weddell Sea, home to an abundance of seals, penguins, whales and more.

 China and Russia’s refusal to sanction the MPA echoes previous troubles around MPA establishment in Antarctica as the two also initially blocked the Ross Sea MPA and went on to vote against the East Antarctic Sea MPA too.
 Historical fishing interests in the areas l

 The establishment of Marine Protected Areas in habitats vulnerable to human exploitation is a vital conservation method, known to protect at-risk species of which are often key to entire ecosystems.
 The East Antarctic MPA that failed after the Ross Sea MPA eventually succeeded would have protected the unique marine life that lives deep in its waters where seafloor churning establishes environments for specific fish, mammals and seabirds.

 “Russia and China have a tradition of taking an all-out approach to the exploitation of natural resources”.Marine conservationist Professor Callum Roberts, of York University – Guardian 2016